jamesthomasdavidson/Train-Crossing-pthread-exercise-/README.md

 command line (after running make) looks like the following:

-  ./assign2 NUMBER
-  *will generate random NUMBER of trains*
+  ./assign2 NUMBER              <<will generate NUMBER of random trains

-  ./assign2 NUMBER filename
-  *will load NUMBER trains from file filename.
-Assumes filename is a syntactically valid file and contains at least NUMBER of trains*
+  ./assign2 NUMBER filename     <<will load NUMBER trains from file filename.
+Assumes filename is a syntactically valid file and contains at least NUMBER of trains